StoneStepsInc/fit/README.md

 versions are reported by `fit` when the database cannot be opened because of a database version mismatch.

+Database versions must be updgraded sequentially, from the oldest version and until the desired version is reached.
+Use this command with the appropriate script to upgrade a database.

+    sqlite3 sqlite.db < upgrade-db_1.0-2.0.sql

 Note that the database version is distinctly different from the application version and is changed only when the database schema is modified.